-Focuses on the systematic design and delivery of interactive distance education programs based on the use of the Internet and related telecommunication technologies.
-Students design, develop and formatively evaluate their own distance instruction, analyze research and examine current trends and issues.
+This course focuses on the systematic design and delivery of interactive distance education programs based on the use of the Internet and related telecommunication technologies.
+Students design, develop, and formatively evaluate their own distance instruction, analyze research, and examine current trends and issues.